FIFA 23

-Kylian Mbappé is the cover athlete for the standard and legacy editions.
-Mbappé shares the cover of the ultimate edition with Sam Kerr.
+Kylian Mbappé and Sam Kerr are the cover athletes for the standard and legacy editions.

 Listed in Guinness World Records as the best-selling sports video game franchise in the world, the game is the final under the 29-year partnership between EA and FIFA.
-Future football games by EA are set to be named under the banner of EA Sports FC.
+Future football games by EA are named under the banner of EA Sports FC, beginning with EA Sports FC 24.
+The game's online servers shut down on October 30, 2025.

 Features

 Crossplay

 FIFA 23 features a degree of crossplay.
 Crossplay is available in FIFA Ultimate Team (FUT) Division Rivals (excluding co-op), FUT Champions, FUT Ultimate Online Draft, FUT Online Friendlies (excluding Co-Op), FUT Play a Friend, Online Friendlies, Online Seasons (excluding Co-Op Seasons) and the Virtual representation of the Bundesliga.
 However, crossplay is limited to consoles that fall within the same console generation.
 For example, those on the PlayStation 4 are able to play with and against players on Xbox One, but not the PlayStation 5 or Xbox Series X/S and vice versa.
 Pro Clubs will not support crossplay.

 The decision to omit Pro Clubs from crossplay has received criticism from the FIFA community.

+Furthermore, the option to delete Ultimate Team data has been removed due to most players not using that option, while an option to rename the club's name outside of the Objectives screen has been added instead.
+In previous FIFA titles, players can only use the Delete Club option 4 times, as they are allowed to create a club 5 times.

 HyperMotion2 and Technical Dribbling

-The game features what's being dubbed as "HyperMotion2", a system of match capture with machine learning from real life football matches to create over 6,000 in-game animations.
+The game features what is being dubbed as "HyperMotion2", a system of match capture with machine learning from real life football matches to create over 6,000 in-game animations.
 "Technical Dribbling" uses what is being called the "Active Touch" system to improve the footballer's path to the ball and improve a player's turning and dribbling with more responsiveness.
-Both systems are exclusive to current-generation versions (i.e. PS5, Xbox Series X/S, Stadia and PC).
+Both systems are exclusive to current-generation versions (i.e. PS5, Xbox Series X/S and PC).